BigJumble/MyVulkanDemos/readme.md

 - [x] Implement Vulkan Memory Allocator (VMA)
 - [x] Implement JSON parser for saved state
 - [x] Implement Lua for realtime code
+- [ ] Make each subproject select its instance and device extentions
+- [ ] Port Shaderc shader compilation flags to settings.hpp
 - [ ] EPIC: create a shadertoy mini engine, that handles shader creation, resource assignment and light scripting with lua
 - [ ] Use EnTT for model/entity management
 - [ ] Implement compute-based Game of Life demo